Mastercard/client-encryption-python/README.md

 ##### OpenAPI Generator <a name="openapi-generator"></a>

-OpenAPI client can be generated, starting from your OpenAPI Spec / Swagger using the following command:
+OpenAPI client can be generated, starting from your OpenAPI Spec using the following command:

 ```shell
 java -jar openapi-generator-cli.jar generate -i openapi-spec.yaml -l python -o out